teruo41/teruo41.github.io/pubse.md

 0. __Teruo Tanimoto__, Takatsugu Ono, and Koji Inoue,
    ***Dependence Graph Model for Accurate Critical Path Analysis on Out-of-Order Processors,***
+   IPSJ Journal of Information, Vol.25, 2017.
-   IPSJ Transactions on Advanced Computer Architecture.
-(Accepted)
+   (also published in IPSJ Transactions on Advanced Computer Systems, Vol.10, No.3)

 0. __Teruo Tanimoto,__ Takatsugu Ono, Koji Inoue, and Hiroshi Sasaki,
    ***Enhanced Dependence Graph Model for Critical Path Analysis on Modern Out-of-Order Processors,***